-Widely believed to be the worst film in the franchise (and possibly the reason why it remained dormant for years), V/H/S: Viral nonetheless gives viewers a truly great segment from Vigalondo.
+Widely believed to be the worst film in the franchise (and possibly the reason why the series remained dormant for years afterward), V/H/S: Viral nonetheless gives viewers a truly great segment from Vigalondo.
 The pacing is the key here as the short follows a Spanish inventor who builds a gateway to another dimension…and then slowly finds out how different that dimension truly is.
 (Two words: demon penis.)

 3. “Storm Drain” – Chloe Okuno (V/H/S/94)

 The concept here—a vainglorious news reporter trying to spin gold out of a dead-end story—is a refreshing framework for not just this series but the found footage subgenre at large.
 Perhaps it owes a bit to [REC] for that, but what this news team discovers in the titular storm drain is wonderfully wild and ultimately unforgettable, right down to the ill-fated recap behind the news desk.
 (I’m convinced this one was partially inspired by the Crichton leprechaun in Mobile.
 That amateur sketch!)

 Bruckner’s chilling segment stole the show the first time around and announced him as a future force in the horror genre.
 What starts as a despicable spin on a sexual conquest for a few young men—which feels even slimier after the first portion of “Tape 49”—slowly devolves into something sinister and befitting of its faux hero characters, fueled brilliantly by Hannah Fierman’s terrifying expressions and landed splendidly with a terrific climax.
 This one is so good, it got its own feature-length spinoff in Siren.

 1. “Safe Haven” – Timo Tjahjanto & Gareth Evans (V/H/S/2)